Ryan's Fancy: 1983–present: Disbanding and aftermath

 When Ryan's Fancy disbanded, Ryan moved to Halifax, Nova Scotia, while O'Byrne and O'Reilly remained in St. John's.

 O'Byrne returned to Newfoundland's Memorial University.
-In 1988, he became a director of the St. John's Folk Arts Council and between 1990–1991, he chaired the Newfoundland and Labrador Folk Festival.
+In 1988, he became a director of the St. John's Folk Arts Council and between 1990 and 1991, he chaired the Newfoundland and Labrador Folk Festival.

 O'Reilly started a production company called Piperstock Productions in 1993, producing 25 albums.
 He remained active in music post-Ryan's Fancy, frequently performing live with O'Byrne at gigs in St. John's over the years.
 His last performance took place the night before he died.
 He died of a heart attack on 17 February 2007, at age 64.

 In 2004, Ryan's Fancy were awarded the Dr. Helen Creighton Lifetime Achievement Award of the East Coast Music Association.